Golden Pothos Care: Complete Guide for Thriving Plants

 Choosing the Right Soil Mix

-For the best results, use a well-draining potting mix that combines moisture retention with good drainage.
-A good mix typically includes peat moss or coconut coir for moisture retention, perlite or sand for drainage, and compost or worm castings for nutrients.
+For an ideal growing environment, we suggest a potting mix that drains well yet retains some moisture.
+A good blend includes elements like peat moss or coconut coir for water retention, perlite or sand for drainage, and compost or worm castings for added nutrients.

 Pot Selection and Drainage Considerations